Read This First

 Prompt 2: Provide the arguments for the legitimacy of the social contract that deal with the fact that an implicit contract that subsumes parties to the contract through the accident of their births is not binding.

-The section turns on Tacit Consent, Fair Play, and Moral Duty.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Tacit Consent, Fair Play, and Moral Duty in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Tacit Consent distinct from Fair Play.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Tacit Consent distinct from Fair Play.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Proponents of the hypothetical contract (like Hobbes) argue we don’t consent based on being born, but through reason.
 We are all hypothetically better off in a society with rules than a chaotic state of nature.
 By living in society and enjoying its benefits (protection, law, infrastructure), we tacitly agree to its rules.